-Many of you marijuana growers have probably heard the term “ScrOG” before.
+If you know any marijuana growers, you have probably heard the term “SCROG” before.
 Much like many growing techniques, scrogging marijuana strives to make the process a little bit easier and a lot more beneficial.
-The term “ScrOG” is an abbreviation of “Screen of Green.”

 Don’t want to read?
 Watch the video!

 Marijuana growers are always looking for the next best way to get their plants to grow the most efficiently.
 High yields, potent buds, and bushy plants make the world go ‘round for growers.
-One trick to getting your plants to be bushier and use up their space more efficiently is called scrogging.
+Scrogging helps your plants grow bushier and use up their space more efficiently.

-Tip: make sure to download my free Grow Bible for more advanced growing techniques
+Make sure to download my free Grow Bible for more advanced growing techniques.

 Scrogging is perfect for people who live in a state where growing marijuana is legal, but only in small amounts.
 For example, several states in the US let you grow five plants or less.

-If you are trying to get as much weed out of your garden as possible, this isn’t very many.
-Scrogging lets you get the most “bang for your buck” when you have to grow in limited numbers.
+If you are trying to get as much weed out of your garden as possible, five plants aren’t that many.
+Scrogging lets you get the most “bang for your buck” when you must grow in limited numbers.

-Scrogging is especially useful for people who would like to grow large Sativas in a smaller space.
+Scrogging is especially useful for those who want to grow large Sativas in a smaller space.
 It lets them manipulate the growth until every bit of light is hitting the plants somewhere, rather than being wasted by hitting the floor instead.

 It’s important to know what your entire grow room needs before you even think about scrogging.
 For the grow room part, the following items are an example of what you could use: